Fredreally6/Neo4j_test/README.md

     Open a browser with "http://localhost:7474", log in neo4j browser

 2. Run test.py
-    There will be some nodes and simple relations between the nodes
+    It will create some nodes and simple relations between the them